 Located on the north side of the island, Houlakia has a wild beauty befitting of the smooth pebbles that line its shores.
 This sheltered gem is hidden away from the main drag but is still easily accessible.
 Its beautiful scenery remains untouched by humans, making it an ideal place to snap some gorgeous photos.
 Located in this pristine area overlooking the sea is the utterly breathtaking Best Mykonos Villa.
 Up to 27 guests can create unforgettable holiday memories here.
 This property is truly majestic.

 Water sports enthusiasts love Kalafatis beach.
-There is a hut on the beach where visitors can get anything for the water: from snorkel gear to diving equipment.
-There is also a windsurf center, where visitors can rent a board by the hour, and a water sports center for jet skiing.
-Vacationers who want to be near the best beach for water activities might wish to stay at the spacious and lovely Villa Candace.
+There is a hut on the beach where you can get anything for the water: from snorkel gear to diving equipment.
+There is also a windsurf center, where you can rent a board by the hour if you didn’t bring your own, and a water sports center for jet skiing.
+When you want to be near the best beach for water activities, you might wish to stay at the spacious and lovely Villa Candace.
 Chock full of all the amenities, Villa Candace, with its 13 bedrooms can accommodate 26 guests for the ultimate merry-making vacation.

 Platis Gialos is the best area on the island for an eclectic mix of restaurants and a more sedate nightlife.
 It’s only about a two-mile drive to Mykonos town.
 Something for everyone can be had in Platis Gialos: families love it for the calm waters and white sand while the young and trendy head for the hip beach bars.
 Head to the beach for water sports such as kayaking, standup paddle boarding, wakeboarding, and flyboarding.